 Alerts need to be created for software Packages so that the organization can see when they are nearing all of their licenses being in use.
 Without setting up such alerts an organization could unwittingly become non-compliant.
 Setting up alerts also helps to manage existing licenses and also provides an indication to the potential of reaching full capacity.

-To help with these problems, AssetStudio for SAP applications works straight out-of-the-box to provide a comprehensive platform for the efficient management of SAP software, from discovery through to usage metering, user license assignment, compliance, optimization and cost effectiveness.
+To help with the problems associated with SAP licensing, AssetStudio for SAP applications works straight out-of-the-box to provide a comprehensive platform for the efficient management of SAP software, from discovery through to usage metering, user license assignment, compliance, optimization and cost effectiveness.

-To find out more, or to get a demo and free 30 day-of-concept trial, fill out the form below to get in touch.
+To find out more, or to get a demo and free 30 day-of-concept trial, please get in touch.